treeverse/lakeFS/docs/reference/cli.md

 # `lakectl` CLI Reference
 {:.no_toc}

-lakectl is the lakeFS command-line tool.
+lakectl is a command-line tool for managing and administering lakeFS.

-{% include toc.html h_max=2 %}
+{% include toc.html %}

 ## Installing `lakectl` locally